mokhamadfahmi/mokhamadfahmi.github.io/_pages/about.md

   limit: 0 # leave blank to include all the blog posts
 ---

-I am a fourth-year PhD candidate in the Department of Pharmacology at the University of Miyazaki, Japan, with a profound passion for molecular science, cytoskeletal biology, and their critical implications in cancer.
-My research focuses on bridging computational predictions with experimental validation to understand how cytoskeletal dynamics influence cellular behavior and pathology.
+I am a fourth-year PhD candidate in the Department of Pharmacology at the University of Miyazaki, Japan, with a strong passion for molecular science and cytoskeletal biology.
+My research focuses on connecting computational predictions with experimental validation to better understand how changes in the cytoskeleton shape cellular behavior and contribute to disease.

-Currently, my work centers on protein structure prediction and molecular dynamics simulations to investigate the regulation of the actin cytoskeleton.
-By understanding these cytoskeletal alterations, I aim to uncover the mechanical and biochemical pathways that drive both cancer progression and the adverse effects of cancer treatments.
+Currently, I work on protein structure prediction and molecular dynamics simulations to explore how the actin cytoskeleton is regulated.
+Through this work, I hope to shed light on the mechanical and biochemical mechanisms underlying disease.

-I earned my Medical Degree from Universitas Brawijaya in Indonesia in 2021 and completed my clinical training as an internship doctor at RSUD Harjono Ponorogo and Puskesmas Balong.
-This foundational experience in clinical medicine continuously drives my commitment to translational research.
-I strive to integrate bioinformatics and biochemical approaches to generate meaningful insights in science, with broader interests in cytoskeleton and cancer.
-I am always open to connecting and collaborating with researchers and professionals who share a vision for scientific innovation and improving patient outcomes.
+I earned my medical degree from Universitas Brawijaya, Indonesia, in 2021, and completed my clinical internship at RSUD Harjono Ponorogo and Puskesmas Balong.
+My clinical background continues to inspire my interest in translational research, where I aim to bridge computational, biochemical, and clinical perspectives.

+I am particularly interested in integrating bioinformatics and experimental approaches to generate meaningful scientific insights.
+I’m always open to connecting and collaborating with others who are passionate about advancing science and improving patient outcomes.